JayH5/alpine-pypy/README.md

 Unless you have a really fast computer this will take several hours.
 As [the PyPy people say](http://pypy.org/download.html#building-from-source): Enjoy Mandelbrot `:-)`.

-Once this is all done, the built PyPy package should be at `./tmp/usession-release-$PYPY_VERSION-1/build` on the container host.
+Once this is all done, the built PyPy package should be at `./tmp/usession-release-$PYPY_VERSION-1/build` on the container host. `$PYPY_VERSION` is defined in the Dockerfile, but it's also possible to override the version that PyPy is packaged as by setting the `$PYPY_RELEASE_VERSION` environment variable.

 ### With an existing PyPy binary
 PyPy compiles several times faster using itself rather than cPython.
 In general, we can use older versions of PyPy to build newer ones.
 The PyPy builder is based on the non-builder image.